It has taken almost 20 years for me to truly understand this situation.

 Enter MBE (Model Based Enterprise) and the PMI (Product Manufacturing Information)

 I remember getting calls from my Boeing supplier customers asking what they should do.
-Boeing was just sending the solid model and they did not have an AID to inspect it they were sending the native model with PMI.
+Boeing was just sending the solid model and they did not provide an AID to inspect it, they were sending the native model with PMI.
 Most did not have a seat of Enovia or Catia 5 to view it.
 I provided drawing services for a year or so until they got the CMM and CMS equipment to inspect the parts to the solid model.

 Today Boeing is delivering a PMI (Product and Manufacturing Information) in a Catia native file.
 This has all of the dimensions (if used) and GD&T for the inspection of the part in 3D space in the related planes.
 This is a very expensive process that demands the supplier to have special software to view the PMI since is in the form of a native CAD file.
 At this time there is no standard viewer.
 There are the native CAD system viewer, that are complex and expensive, and 3rd party viewers are also very costly.
 While this may be a viable format it will not be widely accepted until there is a standard universal deliverable.
 What makes this concept not workable is that the native file is the authority.
 Boeing will not allow a neutral format, it is not acceptable due to the potential corruptibility of the parts.